rui314/mold/README.md

 ## Details

-- If we aim to the 2 seconds goal for Chromium, every millisecond counts.
+- If we aim to the 1 second goal for Chromium, every millisecond counts.
 We can't ignore the latency of process exit.
 If we mmap a lot of files, \_exit(2) is not instantaneous but takes a few hundred milliseconds because the kernel has to clean up a lot of